-It is recognised that transport requirements may vary as a child develops and a review of transport requirements forms part of the annual review of a pupil's statement of special educational needs.
+It is recognised that transport requirements may vary as a child develops and a review of transport requirements forms part of the annual review of a pupil's EHC Plan and this will always seek to encourage a pupil's ability to travel independently.

-Transport will be provided for children with special educational needs when the school recommended by the LA is beyond the statutory distance of the LA policy (See General Policy).
+Transport will be provided for children with a statement of SEN or an EHC Plan when the school recommended by the LA is beyond the statutory distance of the LA policy (see general policy).